 Cinque Terre

-When researching about Italy at some point Cinque Terre will have come up.
+When researching Italy, at some point, Cinque Terre will have come up.

 The picture of small Ligurian fishing villages with their colourful houses hugging the side of cliffs overlooking the sea is an iconic image of Italy.